sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 }
 ```

-And here is the full content of the `build.gradle` file:
+And we should also modify the build file.
+Here is the full content of the `build.gradle` file:

 ```gradle
 plugins {